ClimDesign/QDF/Stan/README.md

 a value outside the support.

-However, once we look at fitting the GEV with more complex methods the parameter-dependent support starts to become a real issue.
+However, once we look at fitting the GEV with more complex methods the parameter-dependent support starts to become an issue.

 In this vignette we look at the gradient-based Hamiltonian Monte Carlo (HMC) sampler implemented in Stan.
 Stan needs parameter bounds defined